 Yard Manager – Raye White – after a career as a jump jockey, Raye went onto work for some of the biggest names in racing.
 Stints with M.Channon and J.H.Johnson has given him the invaluable experience that make him a great asset to the team.

-Travelling Head Girl – Mel Whitfield-Stout – The job of transporting the horses to and from the races, a vital role ensuring they make the races safe and ready to run.
+Travelling Racing Manager – Mel Whitfield-Stout – The job of transporting the horses to and from the races, a vital role ensuring they make the races safe and ready to run.
 Mel has years of experience and also liaises with owners when Kevin is elsewhere.

 Secretary – Helen Blacker – has been with us since 2006 running the office, answering the phone and keeping owners informed of entries and declarations.
 Another important member of the team.

 Farrier – Troy Owen– Every yard needs a good farrier to rely on and fortunately Kevin has one of the best.
 Troy is in everyday to shoe and check the well being of the horses feet.
 It is an essential part of the horses care requiring great skill and attention.

 Steven Hillen – Steve has always been a keen racing enthusiast.
 After many years working in the racing industry, his vast knowledge of the sport landed him the job of assistant to Paul Cole.
 After much success with one of the best trainers around, he went on to pre training horses and later into the bloodstock game.